Are You Ready for the AI Coding Subsidy to End?

 That's what every AI company is banking on but that has its limits as the race to the bottom must end at some point.
 OpenAI projects revenue will hit $280 billion by 2030.
 Anthropic's Claude Code alone accounts for $2.5 billion ARR, doubling since January.
 These companies aren't expecting you to spend less.

-And right now, many of the plans people and organizations use are priced below cost.
-Sam Altman admitted OpenAI loses money on the $200/month Pro plan while Anthropic's CEO warned that if growth slows even slightly, "the result is bankruptcy."
+And right now, many of the plans individual people and small organizations use are priced below cost.
+Sam Altman admitted OpenAI loses money on the $200/month Pro plan while Anthropic's CEO put it bluntly: "If I'm just off by a year in that rate of growth, or if the growth rate is 5x a year instead of 10x a year, then you go bankrupt."
+The margins on timing are that thin.
 One Cursor user received a $7,225 API invoice from legitimate usage.

 The Road to AI Native